AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing items/Public bandwidth.md

 -   Pay-by-bandwidth: You are charged based on the bandwidth that you specify.
 The actual outbound bandwidth does not exceed the specified bandwidth.
 -   Pay-by-traffic: a pay-as-you-go billing method.
 You are charged for the traffic that you actually used.
 You must configure a peak bandwidth for outbound traffic to avoid unmanageable fees incurred by outbound traffic bursts.

-    **Note:** When the pay-by-traffic billing method is used, the peak inbound and outbound bandwidths indicate the upper limits for bandwidths and are only for reference.
-In the event of resource contention, the peak bandwidths cannot be guaranteed.
-If you want guaranteed bandwidths for your instance, use the pay-by-bandwidth billing method.
+    **Note:** When the **pay-by-traffic** billing method is used, the peak inbound and outbound bandwidths are both the upper limits of bandwidths and for reference only.
+In the event of resource contention, these peak bandwidths cannot be guaranteed.
+If you want guaranteed bandwidths for your instance, use the **pay-by-bandwidth** billing method.

 **Note:** You can also purchase a data transfer plan to offset the network traffic fees.
 For more information, see [Data Transfer Plan](https://www.alibabacloud.com/help/zh/product/55093.htm).